-Put simply, our approach is to make concentrated investments in undervalued stocks of high-quality companies that we would prefer to hold forever (until better opportunities come along).
-We aim to compound our invested capital at rates of return that beat the S&P 500 and MSCI World Index net of taxes over the long run.
+Put simply, my investment philosophy is to make concentrated investments in undervalued stocks of high-quality companies that I would prefer to hold forever (until better opportunities come along).
+I aim to compound the invested capital at rates of return that beat the S&P 500 and MSCI World Index net of taxes over the long run.

-To understand how we at Junto think about the market and how we pursue to invest intelligently, the following reflects our investment philosophy and beliefs.
+To understand how I think about the market and how I pursue to invest intelligently, the following reflects my investment philosophy and beliefs.

-We believe consistently excellent performance has to be achieved through extensive knowledge of companies and their securities.
-We are no market forecasters and we do not attempt to predict the direction of the economy, interest rates, or currencies.
-Therefore, our investment approach is entirely bottom-up, based on proprietary, company- and industry-specific research.
-We believe that a conservative, disciplined, and patient approach to buying significantly undervalued companies of high-quality businesses that are growing shareholder value is the best way to achieve our goal of compounding our capital at high rates over the long-term with minimal risk.
+I believe consistently excellent performance has to be achieved through extensive knowledge of companies and their securities.
+I am no market forecaster and I do not attempt to predict the direction of the economy, interest rates, or currencies.
+Therefore, my investment approach is entirely bottom-up, based on proprietary, company- and industry-specific research.
+I believe that a conservative, disciplined, and patient approach to buying significantly undervalued companies of high-quality businesses that are growing shareholder value is the best way to achieve my goal of compounding the capital at high rates over the long term with minimal risk.

-Because we do not believe in the predictive ability required to correctly time markets, we do not attempt it, and we keep the Junto investment portfolio fully invested as long as attractively priced companies and assets are available in the market.
-This means that the equity asset share of our portfolio will never be determined on an ill-attempted guess of what the market will do in either direction.
-Our asset allocation is based on our ability to find attractive investments in what the market has to offer us.
+Because I do not believe in the predictive ability required to correctly time markets, I do not attempt it, and I keep the Junto portfolio fully invested as long as attractively priced companies and assets are available in the market.
+This means that the equity asset share of my portfolio will never be determined on an ill-attempted guess of what the market will do in either direction.
+My asset allocation is based on my ability to find attractive investments in what the market has to offer me.

-"If Mr. Market offers you the opportunity to buy assets at a deeply discounted price, that's not market timing because you're not trying to outsmart him."
+“If Mr. Market offers you the opportunity to buy assets at a deeply discounted price, that’s not market timing because you’re not trying to outsmart him.”– Benjamin Graham

-We view each investment as a 100% business owner would.
-When we buy stocks, we imagine that we're purchasing the entire business while keeping the management in place, which allows us to think more about factors that impact the long-term value and earnings power of the company and less about things that impact the short term fluctuations in the stock price.
-We let volatility work to our advantage and are unconcerned about short-term selling pressures.
-We would be delighted to buy more of what we believe to be terrific stocks at cheaper prices.
+I view each portfolio investment as a 100% business owner would.
+When I buy stocks, I imagine that I’m purchasing the entire business while keeping the management in place, which allows me to think more about factors that impact the long-term value and earnings power of the company and less about things that impact the short term fluctuations in the stock price.
+I let volatility work to my advantage and I’m unconcerned about short-term selling pressures.
+I would be delighted to buy more of what I believe to be terrific stocks at cheaper prices.

 Value Investing Is Intelligent Investing